 The AKG K701 is not a cheap pair of headphones.
 But equally, it doesn’t sport the super high price points of some other audiophile-focused headphones.
 It comfortably sits in the midrange of options.

-The performance to dollar comparison is impressive.
-The sound quality is hard to resist and gives more expensive headphones a run for their money.
+The performance to dollar comparison is decent.
+The sound quality is hard to resist and these do give more expensive headphones a run for their money.

 But it does lack some of the bells and whistles that other headphones offer.
 No extra cables, no extra ear pads, and no pouch.
-However, the storage cradle is a nice inclusion.
+However, the headphone stand is a nice inclusion.

-Budget buyers will have to look elsewhere.
-But if you can afford these, they offer a reasonable price when matched up against other comparable headphones.
+Budget buyers will have to look elsewhere, and if you want a pair of cans to listen to bass-heavy genres, I would also explore alternatives.
+But if you can afford these, they offer decent value when matched up against other comparable studio-focused headphones.

 Customer Reviews

 These headphones have been on the market for over a decade.
 In that time, they have gathered plenty of positive reviews.
-But more impressively is that they continue to collect favorable reviews even today.
+But more impressively, they continue to collect favorable reviews even today.
 A testament to how great these headphones are.

 Peaks And Dips

-One of the characteristics of a neutral sound profile is the lack of dips and peaks.
+One of the characteristics of a neutral sound profile is the lack of dips and peaks across the frequency response graph.
 This means that throughout the entire frequency range, the response stays as close to the baseline as possible.

 A neutral response is critical for making music but equally great for casual listening.